vfeskov/blog/source/_posts/Create-React-App-with-SSR-and-Service-Worker.md

   ]
 };
 ```
-It will make the result service worker to pre-cache all files in `build/` folder except `asset-manifest.json` and `index.html`.
+It will make the result service worker pre-cache all files in `build/` folder except `asset-manifest.json` and `index.html`.
 Only difference from default CRA service worker is `index.html`.

 The config also states to use `./src/service-worker.js` as the template.